- Sleep Products

 A meta study (study of other studies) published in the journal Sleep found that behavioral techniques have been effective in alleviating insomnia in patients who do not use drugs, and in facilitating tapering off of drug use in long-term hypnotic users.
 Of course the studies considered were ones that had professionals applying CBT in controlled situations.

 Researchers at the University of Pittsburgh and the Cleveland Clinic recently found good results from using a shorter form of CBT: brief behavioral therapy intervention (BBTI) for addressing insomnia in older people.
 This program consisted of only two in-person sessions and two phone sessions.
 They found the people who underwent this therapy had success in 67% of cases versus 25% in the control group.
+They also have found it be effective for younger people as well.

 The National Center for Biotechnology Information has more on BBTI.